esnet/grafana-esnet-networkmap-panel/docs/development.md

 Pre-requisite: For local development, Grafana must be running locally as a service or as a Docker container.

+1. Install Grafana
+    - Via Homebrew (Mac), `brew install grafana` should be sufficient for a locally running service.
+    - To install the containers in Docker, first install Docker (via `brew install docker` on Mac -or- download an installer from https://www.docker.com/products/docker-desktop/), then setup the containers using `make compose`.

-1. Ensure Grafana is running.
+2. Ensure Grafana is running.
     - On Homebrew (Mac), `brew services start grafana` should be sufficient.
     - Via Docker, you can start the container using `docker run -d -p 3000:3000  grafana-esnet-networkmap-panel-grafana`
     - On Windows, you may use Docker Desktop to run the container or enable it as a Windows service.
 (Hit Ctrl-R and enter `services.msc` to open the Services dialog, scroll to the Grafana entry, right-click and select Enable.)

-Project setup:
+Project setup (automatically done via Docker):

-Pre-requisites: Both Node 16.20.2 (LTS Gallium) and Yarn 1.22.0 or higher must be installed for development.
+Pre-requisites: Both Node v18.20.1 (LTS Hydrogen) or later, plus Yarn 1.22.22 or higher must be installed.
-If you need to run end-to-end integration tests, you will need Node 18.20.1 (LTS Hydrogen) or higher.
 Other versions may not build and when they do, stability issues, unexpected failures, or loss of functionality may occur.

 It is recommended to use [nvm](https://github.com/nvm-sh/nvm) to install and manage your Node versions.